Luxury Apartment Owners Head To Court Against Peeping From Tate Modern's Balcony

 The terrace offers visitors a free, 360-degree view of London, making it a popular tourist destination.

-On a visit to the Tate Modern in 2017, author Reif Larsen remarked in a story for The New York Times, that "the museum may be among the best-known examples of the now fashionable transformation of derelict factories into dynamic cultural space."
-He added that the decision to move "London's contemporary art world" to Bankside, is one of the catalysts for the "real estate mania that has engulfed" the surrounding neighborhood.
+On a visit to the Tate Modern in 2017, author Reif Larsen remarked in a story for The New York Times that "the museum may be among the best-known examples of the now fashionable transformation of derelict factories into dynamic cultural space."
+He added that the decision to move "London's contemporary art world" to Bankside is one of the catalysts for the "real estate mania that has engulfed" the surrounding neighborhood.

 Larsen called the unobstructed view into the personal living spaces of a handful of the city's rich, and the possibility that they could stare back, "a perfect distillation of the current battle for London's soul."